JD Requirements to Graduate

 Mandatory Pro Bono

 This occurs outside of the classroom, but while we are discussing requirements, we wanted to remind you that you are required to complete 40 hours of mandatory approved pro bono service after your 1L year in order to graduate.
-Feel free to talk to Laren Spirer or Lisa Kim at Social Justice Initiatives (SJI) about this if you have any questions.
+Feel free to talk to Laren Spirer at Social Justice Initiatives (SJI) about this if you have any questions.